 This year marks the 75th anniversary of the end of the Second World War – a brutal war that claimed the lives of 50 million people and helped shape the world we know today.

-New Zealand will join countries around the world to mark this significant anniversary in 2020.
-It gives us the opportunity to reflect on the devastating impacts of this war on all who endured it.
+This significant anniversary gives New Zealand the opportunity to reflect on the devastating impacts of this war on all who endured it.
 To acknowledge the experiences of all those who served on the front lines and at home.
-To remember those lost and honour those precious few still with us.
+To recall their hopes for the future.
+To remember the approximately 12,000 New Zealanders who died in the war and honour those few veterans still alive today.

-VJ Day - The end of the War in the Pacific, 15 August 2020
+Commemorating the end of the Second World War – 15 August 2020

 Planning a commemorative activity?